heyayush/heyayush-v2/content/posts/2022-03-20_option-strategies.md

 - Max reach at the stage so that you are selling PE and CE of same strike price.
 - If you go even more in the money then it is inverted strangle and that is very risky.
 - Keep booking profit after 50% decay and shift to closer strike price to extract 50 %
+- If it is trending market then just take SL and exit because no firefighting effort will be worth it.

 ## Vertical Spread